Anthropocene: the Human Epoch

-Even as Anthropocene invites us to see humanity as an agent of destruction, it also focuses on the men and women at the cutting edge of these new ‘invented’ environments: the Russian miners at Norilsk; the Kenyans scraping out a living at the Dandora landfill; the Hong Kong ivory carver who now carves from mammal tusks instead of elephant ivory.
+Even as Anthropocene invites us to see humanity as an agent of destruction, it also focuses on the men and women at the cutting edge of these new ‘invented’ environments: the Russian miners at Norilsk; the Kenyans scraping out a living at the Dandora landfill; the Hong Kong ivory carver who now carves from mammoth tusks instead of elephant ivory.

 In doing so the filmmakers ‘humanise’ the species-driven activities they describe and ask their audience to see how humanity has caused this planetary transformation, but also to consider how our position as the dominant species might enable us to take action to prevent it from getting any worse.
 This isn’t a ‘political’ film, as such.
 It’s not an indictment of any particular economic system, but a philosophical and artistic reflection on the impact of the human species on the planet and the obligations that this impact now imposes.

 Like James Balog’s film Chasing Ice on the impact of global warming on the Arctic and Antarctic, it mourns what we are losing and what we have already lost, and urges us to take action to prevent us losing even more.